rachyoder/Projects-Exercises/docs/projects/PHP-1.md

 ##### Develop:

 1. Create a `dev` branch to commit your code to
-2. Add content and elements to your website
-3. View changes and test locally
+2. View changes and test locally
-4. Save often, and commit to your development branch on GitHub when important changes happen
+3. Save often, and commit to your development branch on GitHub when important changes happen
-5. Push your commits to GitHub remote
+4. Push your commits to GitHub remote

 ##### Deploy: